Program length: Varies

 This clinical rotation prepares students at GateWay Community College for careers as members of the operating room surgical team under the direct supervision of experienced nurses and surgeons.
 The length of the rotation is flexible and depends on GateWay program guidelines and requirements.

-Upon successful completion of your rotation at Mayo Clinic, you will receive a certificate of completion from Mayo Clinic School of Health Sciences.
 After completing the Surgical Technology Program, you will receive a certificate or degree from GateWay Community College, depending on the program in which you are enrolled.

 To complete a clinical rotation with Mayo Clinic School of Health Sciences, you must be enrolled in the Surgical Technology Program at GateWay Community College in Phoenix.

 Once you are enrolled in the Surgical Technology Program at GateWay, you are eligible to participate in the Surgical Technology Clinical Rotation at Mayo Clinic by making arrangements through your college program director.
 You must successfully complete the required program coursework before you are eligible to complete the surgical technology rotations.
 Surgical Technology Program prerequisites are determined by GateWay Community College.

 Admission to Mayo Clinic School of Health Sciences is open to U.S. workers in the four categories below.
 Therefore, visa sponsorship is not available.

 - U.S. citizens

 - U.S. nationals